 Five great handbuilding techniques in this FREE PDF!

 When you put a ball of clay in your hands, you just want to start making something—it’s so natural it’s uncanny.
 And while equipment is used to make a lot of the pottery in the world, using just your hands or a simple paddle and rolling pin can produce awesome results!
 Discover how to make pottery using three simple techniques, but with a twist.
 Make a pinch pot really big, make coil pottery from flat coils, save a step and make leather hard hump molds instead of ceramic bisque molds, use a paper plate as a press mold, or make square slab pots with great textures.
 All you need is a ball of clay in your hands.
-It’s all here in a free download – Five Great Handbuilding Techniques: Variations on Classic Techniques for Making Contemporary Handbuilt Pottery.
+It’s all here in a free download – Five Great Handbuilding Techniques and Tools: Variations on Classic Techniques for Making Contemporary Handbuilt Pottery.

 Check out this excerpt: